timurgepard/Simphony/README.md

 The algorithm is cleaned, 265 lines, includes:

-1. harmonization of the neural network
+1. harmonics in the neural network
 2. rectified Huber symmetrical/assymetrical error loss functions
 3. "immediate" Advantage (but excessive training)
 4. "movement is life" concept